minio/minio/docs/distributed/README.md

 - Servers running distributed MinIO instances should be less than 15 minutes apart.
 You can enable [NTP](http://www.ntp.org/) service as a best practice to ensure same times across servers.
 - Running Distributed MinIO on Windows operating system is experimental.
 Please proceed with caution.
 - `MINIO_DOMAIN` environment variable should be defined and exported if domain is needed to be set.
+- MinIO creates erasure-coding sets of 4, 6, 8, 10, 12, 14 or 16 drives.
+The number of drives you provide must be a multiple of one of those numbers.
+- MinIO chooses the largest EC set size which divides into the total number of drives given.
+For example, 8 drives will be used as a single EC set of size 8, not two sets of size 4.
+- Each object is written to a single EC set, and therefore is spread over no more than 16 drives.

 Example 1: Start distributed MinIO instance on 32 nodes with 32 drives each mounted at `/export1` to `/export32` (pictured below), by running this command on all the 32 nodes:
 ![Distributed MinIO, 32 nodes with 32 drives each](https://github.com/minio/minio/blob/master/docs/screenshots/Architecture-diagram_distributed_32.png?raw=true)